bryanchw/Airbnb-Overall-Ratings/README.md

 # Airbnb-Overall-Ratings

+# Problem
+Some Airbnb hosts complained in the Airbnb community that they received six perfect cateogry scores but not a perfect overall rating for their listings.
+Overall ratings is a separate score given by guests.

 # Project Goal
 The goal of this project is to help Airbnb hosts understand which one of six category scores contributes the most to the overall rating using linear regression.